javascript-tutorial/en.javascript.info/1-js/2-first-steps/13-logical-ops/article.md

 alert(x); // undefined, (x = 1) not evaluated
 ```

-...And here the first argument is `false`, so `OR` goes on and evaluates the second one thus running the assignment:
+...And if the first argument were `false`, then `OR` would goes on and evaluate the second one thus running the assignment:

 ```js
 //+ run no-beautify